 Welcome to the Bacillus Genetic Stock Center (BGSC) web site.

-Our primary mission is to maintain genetically characterized strains, cloning vectors, and bacteriophage for the genus Bacillus and related organisms and to distribute these materials without prejudice to qualified scientists and educators throughout the world.
-Since 1978, the National Science Foundation has funded the activities of the BGSC.
-The Department of Biochemistry in the College of Biological Sciences at The Ohio State University provides facilities and administrative support.
-The Director of the BGSC is Dr. Daniel R. Zeigler.
+Our primary mission is to maintain genetically characterized strains and cloning vectors for the genus Bacillus and related organisms and to distribute these materials without prejudice to qualified scientists and educators throughout the world.
+The National Science Foundation funded the activities of the BGSC (Award Number:1756219) starting in 1978 and BGSC is no longer funded by NFS.
+The Infectious Disease Institute at The Ohio State University provides facilities and administrative support.

 News